simondparsons/basic-vision/models/README.md

 3 sets of two convolutional layers, 128, 256 and 512 filters in each, followed by a 1024 unit FC layer and an n-class output layer.

+Overall this is the best-perfromaing VGG8 on CIFAR-10.

 ### VGG8_2

 From:
 Cai, Y., Tang, T., Xia, L., Li, B., Wang, Y. and Yang, H., 2019.
 Low bit-width convolutional neural network on RRAM.
 IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, 39(7), pp.1414-1427.

 3 sets of two convolutional layers, 128, 256 and 512 filters in each, followed by a convolutional layer with 1024 filters, and an n-class output layer.

+I don't understand why one would use this architecture rather than that of VGG8_1, and this is borne our by the results.

 ### VGG8_3